FatemehEngqvist/database/Day02/README.md

 ;
 ```

-# Last note on JDBC
+# Advanced notes on JDBC
 Additionally to provide common mechanism to access and manage data,
 DBMS provides a transactional abstraction to the database.